scollier/demo/README_minishift.md

 You will be assigned a number by the instructor.

 Retrieve the key from the [instructor host](https://cnv-tlv-web-svr.e2e.bos.redhat.com/cnv_rsa) so that you can _SSH_ into the instances by accessing the password protected directory.
-Download the _cnv_rsa_ file to your local machine and change the permissions of the file to 600.
+Download the `cnv_rsa`  file to your local machine and change the permissions of the file to 600.
+This web server is not public.
+You must be signed into the Red Hat VPN to access the key.
+Let an instructor know if you have any questions here.

 ```
 wget http://cnv-tlv-web-svr.e2e.bos.redhat.com/cnv_rsa